-While many players have done many things in critical situations in the history of baseball, there have only been five hitters who have delivered a walk-off home run to win a pennant.
+While many players have done many things in critical situations in the history of baseball, there have only been seven hitters who have delivered a walk-off home run to win a pennant.

 We’re talking the “walk-off, pennant-winning home run”, one of the most rare events in the annals of baseball.

 1951: Bobby Thomson and The Shot Heard ‘Round the World

 The first time it happened was in one of the most famous games in baseball history, in 1951 when the New York Giants and Brooklyn Dodgers squared off in the finale of a three-game playoff for the National League flag.
 Prior to that series, when there had been a tie for first place in either league, there had been a one-game playoff.
 In ’51, as a capper to what was a remarkable fight for the pennant during the regular 154-game season, a best two-out-of-three format was selected.

 In Game Three, at the famed Polo Grounds in New York, the Dodgers, who had squandered a 13-game lead to put themselves into the playoff, led the Giants 4-1 entering the bottom of the ninth.
 Their ace, big Don Newcombe, was on the mound.
 Some fans were shuffling out of the ballpark, but when Alvin Dark and Don Mueller opened the inning with singles, many of them scurried back to their seats.
 With one out, Giants’ first baseman Whitey Lockman stroked a line drive into left-center field to score Dark and cut the lead to two runs.
 In this tense spot, Brooklyn manager Charlie Dressen pulled Newcombe and inserted Ralph Branca into the game.
 Branca had started just two days earlier in Game One of the playoff series and lost.
 In that game, the tall right-hander had allowed a two-run homer to Giants slugger Bobby Thomson.
 Guess who strolled to face Branca in this spot?